conlonsp/skate-it-app/README.md

 The Home page essentially welcomes all users to the app.
 There's nothing special here, but thanks for coming anyways!

 ## About

+Here's where you'll learn how to use the app and learn more about what inspired the creation of skate it!

+## Search